benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L1.png)

 - L1 appears below a relationship / path.
 The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
-- L1 may appear before a quantifier
+- L1 may appear directly before a quantifier
 - _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
 - L1 appear directly right of the leftmost member of _S1_
+- all _S1_ entities should be within scope at the relationship
 - '→' is one or more (when following a quantifier) blue/logical/red entities
 - _et_ is an entity tag of a blue/logical/red entity defined right of the aggregator